se2crid/StikDebug/user-manual.md

    Download the StikJIT IPA from [StikJIT](https://github.com/0-Blu/StikJIT/releases/latest).

 4. **Install via SideStore:**
-   Use SideStore to install the downloaded IPA.
+   Use SideStore or AltStore to install the downloaded IPA.
 Once the installation is complete, the process is finished.

 ## Installation with AltStore PAL (EU Only)